USEPA/CMAQ/DOCS/Users_Guide/CMAQ_UG_ch03_preparing_to_run.md

 ## 3.1 Hardware Requirements

-The minimum hardware requirements for running the CMAQ Program Suite on a PC are:
+The suggested hardware requirements for running the CMAQ Southeast Benchmark case on a Linux workstation are:

--   A single processor
+-   8 processors
--   1 GB RAM
+-   16 GB RAM
--   100 GB hard drive storage
+-   400 GB hard drive storage

 However, to use CMAQ in a production environment where multiple iterations of the model will be executed for different spatial domains and/or emissions control strategies, either a cluster of multiprocessor PCs on a high-end network or an expandable rack-mounted Linux server is recommended.